 First Practice-Jan.
-14 First Contest-Feb.
-4
+13 First Contest-Feb.
+3

-Schools must post season schedules on the AHSAA website Member Section by the deadline dates listed below.
+Schools must post season schedules on the AHSAA website in the Members' Area by the deadline dates listed below.
 Failure to do so could result in a fine assessed to the school.
 Schools may go online and make any changes immediately as they occur.

 Jan.
-15 - spring sports (baseball, softball, outdoor track, soccer, golf and tennis)
+15 - spring sports (baseball, softball, outdoor track, soccer, golf, tennis)